Hafnia is a world-leading tanker shipping company, operating over 200 vessels, and transporting energy sources worldwide.

 Hafnia is one of the world’s largest owners and operators of product and chemical tankers.

-We commercially operate more than 200 modern vessels within a fully integrated shipping platform that includes technical management, commercial and chartering services, pool management across eight segments and a large-scale bunker procurement desk.
-Hafnia is a publicly traded company in Norway (Oslo Bors) and in the USA on the New York Stock Exchange.
+We commercially operate more than 200 modern vessels within a fully integrated shipping platform that includes technical management, commercial and chartering services, pool management across eight segments.
+In 2025, Hafnia together with global commodities company Cargill announced and launched Seascale Energy, a large-scale marine fuels joint venture between Cargill and Hafnia.

 Owned, Newbuilds and Chartered-in vessels (inclusive of 4 dual-fuel LNG and 4 dual-fuel methanol newbuilds)